-A brave new (digital) world Bookmark has been added
+A brave new (digital) world has been saved

 A brave new (digital) world